 Vitamins for Dogs with Skin Allergies

-To combat allergy of the skin in your dogs, a good vitamin needs to contain the essential nutrients, vitamins, and minerals.
+To combat allergy to the skin in your dogs, a good vitamin needs to contain the essential nutrients, vitamins, and minerals.
 Make sure that you choose a pet vitamin or supplement that contains the following:

 It provides Omega-3 fatty acids to minimize itching and inflammation.

-Also, veterinarians recommend supplements that are rich in Vitamin A, Vitamin C, Vitamin D, and Vitamin E. These vitamins are good for the skin and the immune system improve skin conditions, and coat health too.
+Also, veterinarians recommend supplements that are rich in Vitamin A, B-Complex, Vitamin C, etc. These vitamins are good for the skin, and the immune system improves skin conditions and coat health too.

-These essential nutrients promote overall health to get away from more problems that our dogs might experience.
+These essential nutrients promote overall health with no side effects. to get away from more problems that our dogs might experience.